Common eligibility requirements:

 All mortgages require some minimum investment by the borrower and require that the borrower have some minimum reserves, based on the kind of mortgage insurance or guarantee.

-Homebuyer education/counseling is encouraged, but not required on Great Choice Home Loan.
-Homebuyer education is required on Great Choice Plus and Homeownership for the Brave loans.
+Homebuyer education/counseling is required on all Great Choice, Great Choice Plus, and Homeownership for the Brave mortgage loans.

 All mortgages are subject to federal recapture provisions, if the home is sold within the first nine years.
 A down payment may be required for some loan types and there will be costs associated with closing a loan.
 The costs required to be paid by the borrower at closing may come from the borrower, the seller, as a gift, or as required or permitted by loan type.